AndrewEllis93/Print-Tuning-Guide/README.md

     \* *Measuring to a full step just accounts for endstop variance.
 It does not necessarily mean that any microsteps were lost.
 Endstops are only so accurate.*

-# Passing Variables to PRINT_START
+# Passing Slicer Variables to PRINT_START
 **I would recommend starting with a standard PRINT_START and setting this up later.**

 By default, slicers will put heating commands either entirely before or after `PRINT_START`.
 You have to pass the temps TO `PRINT_START` in order to control when they happen.